 Foods that contain tryptophan are most effective if eaten alongside carbohydrates.

-Drinking plenty of fluids during the day keeps the body and brain hydrated.
+- Staying hydrated: Drinking plenty of fluids during the day keeps the body and brain hydrated.
 This is critical for energy levels and correct brain functioning.

-Exercise has benefits for mental as well as physical health.
+- Exercising: Regular exercise has benefits for mental as well as physical health.
 It may reduce the risk of depression and provide an immediate mood boost as it releases endorphins, which help cope with pain or stress.

-Feeling positive is often about balance.
+- Having a positive outlook: Feeling positive is often about balance.
 Diet, exercise, sleep, and a positive outlook are all key elements to improving mood.